 At the completion of the course, there will be a comprehensive cognitive final exam to assess overall retention of course material.
-This exam is computer based and will consist of 211 questions.
+This exam is computer based and will consist of 210 questions.
 Students will have 3 hours to complete the exam.
-That exam score will contribute 12.5% towards the overall course grade.